25 Fun Outdoor Party Games

 Everyone loves a treasure hunt and we include one in just about every party we hold.
 We include some kind of hunt in almost every party we do at our house because everyone loves the chance to hunt.

 - Classic Egg Hunt Revised: Even 2 and 3-year-olds know how to hunt for Easter Eggs, so use that fact to make an easy and fun party game for the younger set (older ones love it too!).
-Cut out (or buy) paper shapes that follow your party theme (bones for a dog party, fish for mermaid or pirate party, stars for princess party etc.).
+Cut out (or buy) paper shapes that follow your party theme (bones for a dog party, fish for mermaid or pirate party, stars for a princess party etc.).
 Tape a piece of wrapped candy to the back of the paper and hide like you would Easter Eggs.
 You can also hide toys like Legos, or toy soldiers, or even just hide wrapped candies.
 This game is always a hit!

 - Treasure Hunt: Treasure Hunts for the Party Favors are a great way to end a party.
 Ahead of time make paper clues and hide them around the outside (and/or inside) of your party area.
 The clues should lead the party-goers in order from place to place until they reach the final hiding spot.
 For non-readers, you can draw pictures.
 For young readers, just the name of the place to do.
 For older kids, make the clue something they need to think about.
 You can use color clues, shapes, or even poems or rebus rhymes.
 We've used the Treasure Hunt book for many years to make this easier.